 The food is reasonably (very reasonably) priced and delicious – largely it’s pescatarian.

-The staff are both cool and friendly (a difficult combination in my experience although they manage this at Andrew Usher and Co and The Hanging Bat also).
+The staff are both cool and friendly (a difficult combination in my experience although they manage this at The Hanging Bat also).

 And the drinks menu is sufficiently varied to appeal to most tastes (importantly, a good range of real ales) is available.